 Before law school, Jon served in President William J. Clinton’s administration as a member of the White House advance staff, and continued through the 2016 presidential election to serve as an aide to President Clinton and Secretary Hillary Rodham Clinton.
 Jon also worked in the past presidential campaigns of Gen. Wesley K. Clark (Ret.), Senator John F. Kerry and Secretary Clinton.

 Jon maintains a strong interest in public service and is active in the Louisville community.
 In 2016, Southern Living magazine recognized Jon as one of fifty “Southerners of the Year.”
-Jon currently serves as Board Chair of Louisville’s Waterfront Botanical Gardens and is a member of the Rotary Club of Louisville.
+Jon recently completed two terms as Board Chair of Louisville’s Waterfront Botanical Gardens and is a member of the Rotary Club of Louisville.